 Image via Universal Pictures.

-Why Scott Pilgrim vs. the World Is More Than Just A Fun Story
+Why It’s More Than Just A Fun Story

 As mentioned, the plot for this movie isn’t anything wild.
 It’s a basic tale about a boy meeting a girl, and instantly falling for her.
 The only deviation from the typical romance plot is the whole “fight to the death” thing.
 It plays up the idea of loving someone with a little bit of baggage, but knowing that they’re worth it.
 But is Ramona worth it?
 Some critics of the film have cited the lack of in-depth development for Scott and Ramona.
 While it’s true that there’s more time spent seeing Scott with Ramona’s exes instead of her, it makes sense for the movie.
 We need to believe that Ramona is worth fighting for, and her role as the manic pixie dream girl allows for this to work.